 Factors for Selecting the Programming Language

-Differences of C and C Embedded
+Differences Between C and C Embedded

-- The two ISO standards C and Embedded C have almost, datatypes, identical syntax, functions, etc.
+- The two ISO standards, C and Embedded C, have almost datatypes, identical syntax, functions, etc.